wustl-data/rooster-cogburn/docs/background/dataops/3-glossary.md

 The command `git branch <branch-name>` creates a new branch in your repository, branching off of your currently active branch.

+The command `git switch <branch-name>` switches your active branch to `<branch-name>`.
+At this point, any commits you make will be added to the end of the branch you switched to.

 ```mermaid

 gitGraph: